soxueren/atsd/api/sql/examples/interpolate-extend.md

 | 2016-06-03T09:39:40.000Z | 18.8       |
 ```

-## Query with inner LINEAR interpolation and with `EXTEND` option
+## Query with Inner LINEAR Interpolation and with `EXTEND` Option

-To apply interpolation both to inner periods as well as to leading/trailing periods include both the `EXTEND` option and an interpolation function in the `PERIOD` clause.
+To apply interpolation both to inner periods as well as to leading/trailing periods, include both the `EXTEND` option and an interpolation function in the `PERIOD` clause.

 ```sql
 SELECT datetime, avg(value)